tejuafonja/DP-2Stage/README.md

 Alternatively, you can revert the `opacus` version to match this project's requirements by reinstalling dependencies from `requirements.txt`.

-Modify the `scripts/baseline.sh` as needed, and the run:
+To run the baselines, modify the `scripts/baseline.sh` as needed, and the run:
 ```bash
 bash scripts/baselines.sh
 ```